DanyConti/AdventofCode/README.md

-# 💫 AdventofCode2025
+# 💫 AdventofCode

 ## 📖 Description

-All the scripts for the advent of code 2025
+All the scripts for the advent of code

 ## 📂 Indice
 - [Authors](#Authors)